Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ````
 ![alt-text](Images/noDraw.gif)

 First solution that came to my mind was obviously to get rid of the background.
-However, the issue was that when there is no background, I can draw continouous line on the page but the images from the previous page, the GamePage, is visible underneath.
+However, the issue was that when there is no background, the previous page, the GamePage, is visible underneath.
 Therefore, I had to find another solution.

 But this trouble give me a source of inspiration.
-Turning this trouble, the fact that the previous page is shown underneath, into my own advantage, I found the solution.
+Turning this trouble, the fact that the previous page is shown underneath, to an opportunity, I found the solution.
 Basically, I separated drawing page into two separate pages; one page that contains the background and images needed for this latte art; the LatteArtPage and another page that only contains the funciton of drawing the continuous line, the Draw Page.
 So once the drawing starts, the LatteArtPage is displayed and with 2 milliseconds of delay,

 ````
  if (keyCode == ENTER) { // confirm the order and start doing the latte art